 I’m Rebecca Passarello and I’m the Children’s Fine Art (CFA) Program Coordinator; I plan the quarterly CFA classes and summer camps.
 Before working at the Art Center, I worked for a computer company as a manufacturing engineer, volunteered at elementary and middle schools and, most importantly, am a mom of 3 teens.
 I have a B.S. degree in Industrial Engineering and an MBA.
 Although I am more “crafty” than artistic, art is important in my life because it is beautiful and often thought-provoking.

-Suzanne Ramirez is a Program Assistant, providing support to many Art Center programs, including facility rental, studio classes for children and adults, Project LOOK! school tours, and front office operations.
+Suzanne Ramirez is the lead for the Visitor Services team, providing support to many Art Center programs, including facility rental, studio classes for children and adults, Project Look school tours, and front office operations.
 Suzanne has a varied background, having worked as a winery chemist, contact lens R & D technician, and as a volunteer for numerous nonprofit organizations.
 She received her B.A. in biological sciences (emphasis in molecular biology, minor in chemistry) from San Jose State University.
 Suzanne loves observing people of all ages discover and express their creative side, and expresses her own creativity with blue-ribbon baking.

 Sharon Reich is an art instructor for the Palo Alto Art Center’s Children’s Fine Art program where she teaches painting, printmaking, sculpture, and mixed media classes to kids ages 2-11.
 Sharon has enjoyed more than twenty years of Art Education experience with many age groups using mediums such as ceramics, painting, printmaking, crafts, sculpture and drawing...with a sense of exploration and encouragement!
 She graduated from the University of Wisconsin with a BFA/Art Education Certification, Preschool through Adult, and holds a current California Teaching Credential.
 Sharon’s travel and exposure to multi-cultural art expands her creative horizons as she designs innovative curriculum and prototypes with energy and passion.